 José De Zer: What Happened to Him?
 How Did He Die?

 In Netflix’s ‘The Man Who Loved UFOs,‘ an entertainment journalist named José de Zer finds himself with a unique opportunity after hearing reports of a UFO sighting in a rural area.
 Although the field evidence is sparse and limited to a burnt pasture, José uses it to his advantage by crafting a report that garners huge attention from the viewing public.
-The movie partially draws inspiration from José de Zer’s real-life exploits from 1986, as he etched his name into folklore by fabricating one of the biggest alien sighting stories of all time.
-Although the narrative blurs the lines between fiction and reality, the Argentine reporter’s UFO obsession becomes a gateway into the movie’s deeper themes and crafts an intriguing narrative brimming with excitement!
+The movie partially draws inspiration from José de Zer’s real-life exploits from 1986, as he etched his name into folklore by fabricating one of the biggest alien sighting stories in Argentine history.
+Although the narrative blurs the lines between fiction and reality, the reporter’s UFO obsession becomes a gateway into the movie’s deeper themes and crafts an intriguing narrative brimming with excitement!

 José de Zer Was a Reporter Who Chased All Manner of Outlandish Cases